Does business insurance cover breach of contract?

 Breach of contract insurance isn’t legally required to start or operate a business.
 However, some clients might ask to see proof of professional liability coverage before they agree to sign a contract with you.
 Not only can this type of insurance reduce risk, but it can also help you attract new customers.

 E&O insurance is one of the most important business insurance policies you can have.
 If you’re an IT professional, you should consider purchasing tech E&O insurance.
-This policy bundles errors and omissions insurance with cyber liability insurance, often at a lower rate.
+This policy bundles errors and omissions insurance with cyber insurance, often at a lower rate.

 Professional liability claims cover a broad range of errors and oversights that may cause you to fail to deliver your agreed-upon services.
 For example: